tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/learn-to-code/learn-regular-expressions.md

 ```
 {{% /codeblock %}}

-### Text in Between Characters
+### Text in-between Characters
-Regular expressions can also be used to extract text in between characters.
-For instance, using the same string as before, if we want to extract the number of cousins that Sven has we can employ the following code.
+Regular Expressions can also be used to extract text in-between characters.
+For instance, using the same string as before, if we want to extract the number of cousins that Sven has, we can employ the following code.

 {{% codeblock %}}
 ```python